 1890 – Chester Robinson dies and the family home becomes the property of his daughter, Mary B. Robinson.
 After some years abroad, Miss Robinson hires architect William Henry Miller of Ithaca, New York, to remodel the house.

 1898 – Remodeling is completed and the house is named “Chester Place.”
 The square shape of the old home serves as a nucleus for the new estate, which includes east and west wings, plus a formal garden to the rear.
 A curve is added to the front of the house to accommodate a big fireplace and chimney in the large living room, which today houses the library’s juvenile and young adult collections.
 The young girl’s portrait in this room is of Mary B. Robinson, or “Miss Mazie,” as she is called.
 The west wing is Miss Robinson’s former library.
 The fireplace is made from Italian marble.
 Today, this room contains children’s materials.
-Also in the west wing is a sunroom, which houses a train set, LEGO table, easy readers, and other materials for children.
+Also in the west wing is a sunroom, which houses a train set, LEGO table, easy readers, and other materials for children, as of the 2020’s.
 The east wing consists of a porte-cochere and the dining room.
-This dining room, with its Tiffany window (installed in 1903), has become the library’s Pennsylvania Room.
+This dining room, with its Tiffany window (installed in 1903) and Grandfather’s Clock (see 1987 reference), has become the library’s Pennsylvania Room.
 Many patrons use this room for genealogy research and other reference work.

 1903 – The Tiffany window is installed in the dining room to depict the gardens behind the home.

 1910 – Wellsboro citizens form an organization and begin raising money to open a public library.

 1911 – Charles S. Green of Roaring Branch, a wealthy lumberman, bequeaths $50,000 for the incorporation of a Green Free Library in Wellsboro.